 Helen Joseph has the distinction of being the first person to be placed under house arrest in South Africa.
 Following her house arrest in October 1962, she was forced to lead a solitary dusk to dawn existence and deprived of visits by friends.

 Even when she became critically ill with cancer in 1971, special permission had to be obtained to allow her to go to hospital for an emergency operation.
-Helen Joseph was involved in the secretary of the Federation of South African Women in the 1950's.
-She was one of the 156 people arrested and put on trial for treason in 1957.

-Helen is garlanded at Lenasia protest meeting
+Helen is garlanded at Lenavia protest meeting